shiyongming/polygraphy_guide/README.md

 Please refer to the jupyter notebook for details.

-The calibration cache used in this repo comes from another repo: (https://github.com/shiyongming/TensorRT_quantization_demo_cifar10).
+The onnx model and calibration cache used in this repo come from another repo: (https://github.com/shiyongming/TensorRT_quantization_demo_cifar10).